-Measures in Favor of The Party could not Agriculture and of Improving the Wellbeing of the Working People ve-year plan should risk that the fulfilment of the first fibe jeopardised and the alliance of the working class with the peasantry thus weakened.
+Measures in Favor of Agriculture and of Im- risk that the fulfilproving the Wellbeing ment of the first fiof the Working People the alliance of the working class with the peasantry thus weakened.
 In march 1953, the Central Committee decided to take a number of measures aimed at the liquidation of the obstacles to the advancement of agriculture and at increasing agricultural production.
-As a consequence, aid to the countryside was increased to some extent, the completion of the land improvement projects on schedule was ensured, work in the Machine and Tractor Stations was improved, and the training of cadres for agriculture accelerated.
+As a consequence, aid to the countryside was increased to some extent, the completion of the land improvement projects on schedule was ensured. work in the Machine and Tractor Stations was improved, and the training of cadres for agriculture accelerated.